KathleenMcLay/Honours_research_project/README.md

 ## Quality filtering and trimming

 Two FASTQ files were received for each individual containing the forward and reverse reads.
-FASTQ files were quality checked using ```fastp v.0.20.0``` [(Chen et al. 2018)](https://academic.oup.com/bioinformatics/article/34/17/i884/5093234).
+FASTQ files were quality checked using ```Fastp v.0.20.0``` [(Chen et al. 2018)](https://academic.oup.com/bioinformatics/article/34/17/i884/5093234).
 PolyG tails were trimmed, illumina adaptors were removed, low quality reads (50% of quality scores <10) were removed as were reads shorter than 50 bp.

 ```
 fastp \